House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How It Works

-The splitting maul is used in much the same way as the splitting axe.
+The splitting maul is used the same way as the splitting axe.
 A round is placed on a flat, solid surface.
-The maul, because of its weight, must be firmly gripped with two hands as it is raised overhead and swung back down onto the end of the round.
-Because of the longer handle of the maul and the additional weight of its wedge, the round may split with one strike.
-If not, additional strikes are necessary.
-You will notice that the blunt edge of the maul’s wedge does not penetrate as deeply as the wedge of the axe, but needless to say, the maul’s force is driven through the round to cause it to split.
+Because of its weight, the maul must be firmly gripped with two hands as it is raised overhead and swung back down onto the end of the round.
+Because of the maul’s longer handle and its wedge’s additional weight, the round may split with one strike.

 Design

 The splitting maul is used for splitting wood.
 In most cases, the head of the maul is made of steel and is shaped like a cone with a wedge at one end.
-It is much larger than the splitting axe and is also much wider, which helps to split the wood better.
-The wedge of the maul is not as sharp as the axe, so with the weight of the end and the force of the swing, the wedge is driven into the wood to split it.
+It is much larger than the splitting axe and is also much wider, which helps split the wood better.
+The wedge of the maul is not as sharp as the axe, but with the weight of the metal and the force of the swing, the wedge is driven into the wood to split it.
 Because of its blunt wedge, it has less of a tendency to get stuck.

 Handling

-• Made for splitting rounds
+- Made for splitting rounds

-• Wider wedge to prevent getting stuck in the round
+- Wider wedge to prevent getting stuck in the round

-• Greater leverage
+- Greater leverage

-• Higher velocity
+- Higher velocity

-• Less accurate
+- Less accurate

-• Heavier wedge
+- Heavier wedge

-• More difficult to swing
+- More difficult to swing

-• One tires more easily while using it
+- One tires more easily while using it

 Using the Splitting Tools

-When using either of the splitting tools be sure to wear protective eyewear and make sure you have plenty of room to swing your axe or maul.
+When using either of the splitting tools, wear protective eyewear and have plenty of room to swing your axe or maul.
 Be sure to keep others away from the area where you are working.
 Stand the round on an end and look for a possible crack in the wood.

-When swinging the tools, try and strike the round as near the crack as possible to make splitting the round more easily.
+When swinging the tools, strike the round as near the crack as possible.
 In the beginning, you may find your aim with the axe is a little better because it is lighter and easier to control.
 However, one well-placed swing of your maul will split a log immediately.

 Similarities & Differences